mkundeev/team-project-js-200ok/README.md

 [refer to documentation](https://parceljs.org/);
 - For user registration and authorization was used Firebase Authentication;
 - For data storage was used Firebase Realtime Database;
-- Information about movies was received from Movie Database API
+- Information about movies is receiving from Movie Database API

 ## Contibutors